new-epilepsy/new-epilepsy/new/new.md

 ---

 [NEW presents its Scientific Board!]{:.heading.flip-title}
-<p style="font-size:14px;color:#015095"> We are thrilled to welcome the esteemed members of our Scientific Board, each of whom brings a distinctive blend of expertise and enthusiasm to advance the field of neuroimaging in epilepsy.</p> <hr>
+<p style="font-size:14px;color:#015095"> We are thrilled to welcome the esteemed members of our Scientific Board, each bringing a distinctive blend of expertise and enthusiasm to advance the field of neuroimaging in epilepsy.</p> <hr>

 [Exciting job opportunities in computational neurology at Newcastle University!]{:.heading.flip-title}
 <p style="font-size:14px;color:#015095"> Are you passionate about advancing the field of computational neurology? <a href="https://www.ncl.ac.uk/" style="font-size:14px;color:#015095;text-decoration:none" target="_blank">Newcastle University</a> is seeking talented individuals to join their dynamic team.
 They have several exciting opportunities currently open and on the horizon. </p> <hr>